jack0son/woke-dapp/@woke/wact/README.md

-**For example**, a transaction management service might promise to ensure the transaction is processed by a remote system, managing any network availability issues, thus requiring the caller to have less knowledge of the transaction system and minimise its failure modes - it may only need to be aware of errors with the transaction's arguments.
+**For example**, a transaction management service might promise to ensure the transaction is processed by a remote system, managing any network availability issues, thus requiring the caller to have less knowledge of the transaction system and minimise its failure modes - it may only need to be aware of errors with the transaction's arguments, and avoids exposure to any system crash encountered by the service.

 This helps achieve fault tolerance, particularly when some components of the system have many or random failure modes.
 It also clearly delineates